Bogotá is without a doubt one of the most amazing places to enjoy street art that I have ever visited.

-When I just arrived to Bogotá, I had book a hostel in the historic center of la Candelaria.
-The first day, I left the hostel without any actual plan.
-I like doing that when I just arrive to a new place; just scroll around without purpose… But Bogotá took me by surprise!
+When I just arrived in Bogotá, I had booked a hostel in the historic center of La Candelaria.
+On the first day, I left the hostel without any actual plan.
+I like doing that when I just arrive in a new place; just scroll around without purpose… But Bogotá took me by surprise!

 Various times, I had to suppress an amazed “wow” and had to stop to take it all in.
 The colors were everywhere.
 Around any corner, on everything from an abandoned house to the façade of a small shop.

-I think, I must have had a silly smile on my face because two police men kindly smiled mumbling buenos días to me.
+I think I must have had a silly smile on my face because two police officers kindly smiled mumbling buenos días to me.
 Didn’t they notice all these amazing pieces of art?

 #3 Street art in Bogota is high-quality art pieces

-The street art in Bogota is not this kind of crappy stuff that I know from back home (maybe you are more lucky with the street art where you come from?).
-Bogotá’s street art was high quality art!
+The street art in Bogota is not this kind of crappy stuff that I know from back home (maybe you are luckier with the street art where you come from?).
+Bogotá’s street art was high-quality art!

 For sure, I had not excepted to find this color heaven of street art.
 Later, I was to find out that high-quality street art is not that rare in Latin America, and there are, for example, also plenty of great pieces in Buenos Aires.

-#4 The historical Candelaria is a colorful epicenter
+#4 The historical La Candelaria is a colorful epicenter